NAME: ANDY WHITEHEAD

 YOU MENTION THE FOOTBALL PHOTOGRAPHY, HOW DID THAT COME ABOUT?

 I got involved with FC United of Manchester at the time of their formation in 2005 and became one of three matchday photographers.
-I later joined up with a couple of Sports Photo agencies to add variety to my portfolio and over the past seven years I have covered matches in the Champions League, Barclays Premier League and the EFL for regional and national newspapers.
-I currently work as the official matchday photographer for Bury FC.
+I later joined up with a couple of Sports Photo agencies to add variety to my portfolio and over the past ten years I have covered matches in the Champions League, Barclays Premier League and the EFL for regional and national newspapers.
+My most recent role was official club photographer for Bury FC, and I currently work as a volunteer matchday photographer at Bury AFC.

 WHAT WOULD YOUR DOG SAY ABOUT YOU IF WE ASKED FOR A REFERENCE?